 - I also purchase toilet seat covers at Toys-R-Us and stick a few in my purse for when that little potty isn’t handy.

-- permission slip from parents to obtain medical treatment for your grandchild if needed.
+- a permission slip from parents to obtain medical treatment for your grandchild if needed.

 - insurance information